Dungan Revolt (1862–1877)

 Harsh punishments were meted out against Hui in Shaanxi by Manchus over communal disputes at this time since they regarded Hui as the aggressors.
 The Qing governor of Shaanxi put all the blame of the rebellion on the Shaanxi Hui.
 He said that the Gansu Hui were not to blame, were forced to join the rebellion, and that they had good relations with Han unlike the Shaanxi Hui whom he accused of committing massacres, so he told Gansu officials Shaanxi would not let deported Shaanxi Hui in Gansu back in.
 Officials in Shaanxi wanted military force to be used against Hui rebels while officials in Gansu wanted leniency for Hui rebels.

 Han Nian rebels worked with the Shaanxi Hui rebels until general Zuo Zongtang defeated the Nian in the province by 1868 and the Hui rebels in Shaanxi fled to Gansu in 1869.
-The Hunan Army was extensively infiltrated by the anti Qing, Han Gelaohui secret society, who started several mutinies during the Dungan Revolt, delaying crucial offensives.
+The Hunan Army was extensively infiltrated by the anti-Qing, Han Gelaohui secret society, who started several mutinies, delaying crucial offensives.
 Zuo put down the mutinies and executed those involved.
-Hubei Gelaohui soldiers mutinied in Suide in Zuo Zongtang's army in 1867.
-The Han Gelaohui had infiltrated the Qing military in Xinjiang during the Dungan Revolt (1895–1896) and allegedly planned to help the Hui rebels before the Hui rebels were crushed.
+One such mutiny was launched by Hubei Gelaohui soldiers in Suide during 1867.

 The conflict initially erupted on the western bank of the Yellow River in Shaanxi, Gansu and Ningxia, excluding Xinjiang Province.
 A chaotic affair, it often involved diverse warring bands and military leaders with no common cause or a single specific goal.
 A common misconception is that the revolt was directed against the Qing dynasty, but evidence does not show that the rebels intended to overthrow the Qing government or attack the capital of Beijing.
 Instead it indicates that the rebels wished to exact revenge on personal enemies for injustices.
 In the aftermath of the conflict, mass emigration of the Dungan people from Ili to Imperial Russia ensued.

 Nomenclature

 In this article "Dungan people" refers to Hui people, who are a predominantly Muslim, Chinese-speaking ethnic group in China.
-They are sometimes called "Chinese Muslims" and should not be confused with the "Turkestanis" or "Turkic" people mentioned, who are Uyghurs, Kazakhs, Kyrgyzes, Tatars and Uzbeks amongst others.
+They are sometimes called "Chinese Muslims" and should not be confused with the "Turkestanis" or "Turkic" people mentioned, who are Uyghurs, Kazakhs, Kyrgyz, Tatars and Uzbeks amongst others.